rohrerj/scion/doc/dev/design/FABRID.rst

 Our proposed design and implementation of FABRID allows for incremental deployment at router- and AS-level, i.e., some AS operators may want to deploy FABRID while others do not, and those who do may only want to deploy it on a subset of border routers.
 This allows for a smooth migration where an AS can test-wise update some border routers and test that nothing breaks.
-However, this could lead to the situation where an end host does not have paths available for which all on-path ASes support FABRID.
+However, this could lead to the situation where an end host does not have paths available with all on-path ASes supporting FABRID.
-In such a situation the end host can still send its traffic along that path, but without any of the guarantees provided by FABRID for those ASes.
+In such a situation the end host can still send its traffic along that path, but the guarantees provided by FABRID only hold for the FABRID-enabled ASes.

-Since each AS can create their own local FABRID policies, end hosts have to learn them.
+Since each AS can create their own local FABRID policies, end hosts have to retrieve them.
-In our design, end hosts have to learn them from their local AS, and the local AS has to learn them from the remote AS, similar to how SCION path retrieval is implemented.
+In our design, end hosts have to retrieve them from their local AS, and the local AS has to retrieve them from the remote AS, similar to how SCION path retrieval is implemented.
 Those policies are only fetched on demand by the local control service and will be cached till end of their validity.
-This allows for better scalability for the FABRID policies because an AS does not have to learn all FABRID policies from all other ASes.
+This allows for better scalability for the FABRID policies because an AS does not have to retrieve all FABRID policies from all other ASes.
 Even though the beacon had to be adapted, the size increase is negligible.

 The design document specifies: